JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading/coroutines/coroutine_dispatchers.md

 <tab title="2025.1+">

 In the IntelliJ Platform, `Dispatchers.Main` differs from `Dispatchers.EDT`:
 1. It is forbidden to initiate read or write actions in `Dispatchers.Main`.
-We are treating `Dispatchers.Main` as a pure UI dispatcher, and we want to prevent accidental access to the IntelliJ Platform model to avoid UI freezes;
+   `Dispatchers.Main` is a pure UI dispatcher, and accidental access to the IntelliJ Platform model could cause UI freezes.
 2. `Dispatchers.Main` uses `any` [modality state](threading_model.md#invoking-operations-on-edt-and-modality) if it cannot infer modality from the coroutine context.
 This helps to ensure progress guarantees in libraries that use `Dispatchers.Main`.

 </tab>